 Women are seen as mere extensions of the men around them, and as secondary human beings subject to the control of the patriarchy they are embedded in as can be seen in the areas of Nigerian law that will be the focus of this discourse.

-Child marriage laws
+Legislation Around Child marriage

 In the Nigerian society, women are believed to belong to their fathers, and then to their husbands.
 It is common to see women married off without their consent as long as their father’s consent is given to the proposed groom, regardless of the age of the bride or unwillingness to marry.